-In the Iowa House of Representatives, Scott is serving his first term in the Iowa House and sits on the Agriculture, Commerce, Natural Resources and Economic Growth Committees.
-He also serves on the Agriculture and Natural Resource Budget Subcommittee.
+Scott is serving his third term in the Iowa House of Representatives.
+He sits on the Agriculture, Commerce, Natural Resources, and Transportation Committees.
+He also serves as the Ranking Member on the Agriculture and Natural Resource Budget Subcommittee.
 He was named by his peers to serve as vice chair of the House Democratic Rural Caucus and was named co-chair of the Iowa Legislative Sportsman Caucus.
-In 2012, Scott was appointed to the Statewide Fire and Police Retirement System Board of Trustees, and was subsequently appointed to the Mental Health and Disability Services Commission in 2015.
+In 2012, Representative Ourth was appointed to the Statewide Fire and Police Retirement System Board of Trustees, and was subsequently appointed to the Mental Health and Disability Services Commission in 2015.

 Representative Ourth has devoted the full measure of his time and energy towards social causes he finds important.
 He twice swam a 10-mile portion of Lake Huron to raise money and awareness for the American Cancer Society.
 In 2002, Scott completed a non-stop hike of the 2,200 mile Appalachian Trail.
 The six month trek was done to raise money and awareness for children living with intellectual disabilities.
 He has long been active in the civil rights movement, fighting against bigotry and discrimination, and has been a leading voice in the Iowa General Assembly for the rights of children, senior citizens, and America’s most vulnerable citizens.

 Scott served eight years on the Graceland University Alumni Board of Directors.
-Scott currently serves on the Warren County Philanthropic Partnership Board of Directors, and is a past member of the Warren County Coalition Against Domestic Violence Board of Directors.
+Scott also served on the Warren County Philanthropic Partnership Board of Directors, and is a past member of the Warren County Coalition Against Domestic Violence Board of Directors.
 He has received the American Cancer Society Distinguished Service Award and the American Heart Association Director’s Award.
 He has served on the Warren County Leadership Institute Board of Directors and is a member of the Indianola Noon Lion’s Club.
 Representative Ourth was named the Izaak Walton League of Iowa 2015 “Legislator of the Year.”
 He was also named the Raccoon River Watershed Association 2016 “Legislator of the Year” and the Warren County Soil and Water Conservation District 2016 “Friend of Conservation.”
 After the floods of 2008, Ourth was appointed to the Governor’s Rebuild Iowa Commission.
 He is the winner of the Appalachian Trail “2,000-Miler” award.
 Scott Ourth is listed in Who’s Who Among American University and College Students and Outstanding Young Men of America.

-Scott Ourth lives in Ackworth, Iowa, with his wife, Dr. Heather Ourth, and their son Logan, a student at Indianola High School.
+Scott Ourth lives in Ackworth, Iowa, with his wife, Dr. Heather Ourth.
+Their son, Logan, attends Graceland University in Lamoni, Iowa.
 Scott is an active member of the Community of Christ Church and is an accomplished outdoorsman.
 He enjoys reading history, studying the natural sciences, and extended canoe, hiking, and camping excursions.